Were my messages delivered?

 Campaign delivery analytics

 Delivery can be determined at a glance on the campaign details page using the campaign's analytics.
 The Delivery Rate represents the number of messages that are in the "sent" status and do not have any error codes (regardless of whether those codes are billable or unbillable) divided by the total number of messages in the "sent" status.
 Admins can expect to see a number greater than 90%.
-If the number is less than 90%, admins should take steps to assess why a campaign has a low delivery rate using message exports or reaching out to support@getthru.io.
+If the number is less than 90%, admins should take steps to assess why a campaign has a low delivery rate using message exports or by reaching out to [email protected].

 Message export

-A message export contains the details for every incoming and outgoing message.
 Each outgoing message has its sending status listed, and if the message encounters an error, its error code is also included.
 Some errors are not billable, and the billing status is also shown in the message export.
 By opening the file in Excel or Google Sheets and creating a pivot table, an admin could see the total number of messages of each error code in the campaign.

 Some message errors are specific to the content sent in the initial message.
 For example, if a message had the 4771 error, the body of the text likely contains a link.
 Comparing the body of the message to the error code is helpful in understanding why some messages were blocked.